MGoldobin/MGoldobin/README.md

 - 🌱 I’m currently learning at the PSU
 - 👯 I’m looking to collaborate on [PHP *Back-end developer*](https://github.com/IKostarev)
 - 🤔 I’m looking for help with React and Redux
-- ⚡ Fun fact: I like [VS Code](https://code.visualstudio.com) and mashed potatoes with cutlet